weburnit/php-oop/README.md

 5. Solve the statement.
 Write down your steps.

   ```
-  A ball and a bast cost 1.10 €.
+  A ball and a bat cost 1.10 €.
 The bat is 1€ more expensive then the bat.
 How much cost the ball?
   ```

 6. Go to app/config/config.yml and add the following yaml structure. **(NOTICE: ping is as child-key of test)**